venteng/finalytics/tips.md

 # Tips

-## How do we initiate and complete a professional paper?
+How do we initiate and complete a professional paper?

-### STEP 1: Exploration and Write up
+## I Brainstorm, presentation, and write-up

 1. Download "20240701 finalytics README (template).key" or  "yyyymmdd finalytics README (template).xls" to initiate and explore your ideas in your folder.
     1. Change the finamle: change "finalytics" to your name, and remove "(template)".
     3. Start with an appealing title
     4. Start with a kenote slides (download from the presentatino folder).